Jenguk42/CCNA/Routing/Dynamic Routing.md

 	- Open Shortest Path First (OSPF), Intermediate System to Intermediate System (IS-IS)
 - Routers create a **'connectivity map'** of the network, then calculate the best routes independently.
 	- Each router advertises info about its interfaces (connected networks) to its neighbours.
-	- These advertisements are passed along to other routers, until all routers in the network develop the same map.
+	- These advertisements are passed along to other routers, until **all routers in the network develop the same complete map.**
 - Uses more resources (CPU) on the router, because more information is shared.
 - However, tends to be faster in reacting to changes in the network than distance vector protocols.
 ## Dynamic Routing Protocol Metrics